 Firstrade

 Think of Firstrade as the brokerage equivalent of a "no-frills airline."
 It's cheaper than the other guys, but the trade-off is irritating inconveniences.
-Here's a great example: Firstrade offers zero money-market funds.
+A great example: Firstrade offers zero money-market funds.
 None.

 Vanguard

 Of course, if you prefer to keep your "SMI strategy cash" separate from "uninvested cash," you can employ a different Vanguard money market fund.
-The company's MMF offerings and current rates are shown here (scroll to the bottom to see the complete list).
+The company's MMF offerings and current rates are shown here.

-Note: For non-retirement accounts, Vanguard recently rolled out the FDIC-insured Vanguard Cash Plus Account, currently yielding 3.90% APR.
+Note: For non-retirement accounts, Vanguard has the FDIC-insured Vanguard Cash Plus Account, currently yielding 3.65% APR.